 Who Is Upper Blepharoplasty For?

-Upper blepharoplasty may be considered by patients who have:
+Eyelid surgery on the Gold Coast may be considered by patients who have:

 - Excess upper eyelid skin that appears lower than it previously did